nuxt/scripts/docs/content/scripts/support/crisp.md

 ### Props

-The `ScriptCrisp` component accepts the following props:

 - `trigger`: The trigger event to load the Crisp.
-Default is `mouseover`.
+Default is `click`.
 See [Element Event Triggers](/docs/guides/script-triggers#element-event-triggers) for more information.
-- `id`: The Crisp ID to load.
-You can find this in the Crisp dashboard.
+- `id`: The Crisp ID.
+- `runtimeConfig`: Extra configuration options.
+Used to configure the locale.
+Same as CRISP_RUNTIME_CONFIG.
+- `tokenId`: Associated a session, equivalent to using CRISP_TOKEN_ID variable.
+Same as CRISP_TOKEN_ID.
+- `cookieDomain`: Restrict the domain that the Crisp cookie is set on.
+Same as CRISP_COOKIE_DOMAIN.
+- `cookieExpiry`: The cookie expiry in seconds.
+Same as CRISP_COOKIE_EXPIRATION.

+See the [Config Schema](#config-schema) for full details.

 ### Events